To help you navigate post-CERB Canada, here is everything you need to know about what government help is available to you in 2022.

 Tax season is stressful enough without having to worry about paying an accountant to file on your behalf.
 That’s why countless households are turning to tax software to complete their filing.
 Cost-effective and convenient, picking the right software is essential to recuperating as much as possible.
 You want to limit your amount owing and maximize your return and that means finding the right software.
 To achieve this, you should have a good understanding of what income tax is and what products are available to make your tax return easier.

-Origins of Income Tax
+Origins Of Income Tax In Canada

 One way or another, taxes have been around since the confederation of Canada.
 Once under the purview of colonial governments, the income tax we now know only became law in 1917 with the introduction of the Income Tax War Act.
 Originally meant to assist with funding the First World War.
 It continued as a way to support debt interest and veterans’ pensions.